The-Code-Bay/blog/_posts/2022-11-20-How-to-make-own-blog.md

 ---
 layout: post
-title: "How To Make Your Own Blog.
-As a Developer."
+title: "How To Make Your Own Blog (As a Developer)"
 author: Mikołaj Korbanek
 date: 2022-11-20
 ---